700 North Main Street, Suite #7

 4. Miscellaneous duties such as those of notary pubic, administration of oaths, certification of acknowledgments, declarations, instruments and protests.

-The county clerk has significant recording, filing, and indexing duties as the repository for numerous documents required by law to be filed of record in the clerks office.
+The county clerk has significant recording, filing, and indexing duties as the repository for numerous documents required by law to be filed on record in the clerks office.

-5. The county clerk is responsible for the issuance of marriage licenses, and other miscellaneous permits and licenses and the collection of fees for the same.
+5. Licenses and Permits.
+The county clerk is responsible for the issuance of marriage licenses, fireworks, and kennel permits and licenses and the collection of fees for the same.

-6. Finally the county clerk has other varied statutory duties, including but not limited to those relating to the routine financial transactions of the county.
+6. Routine Financial Duties.
+Finally the county clerk has other varied statutory duties, including but not limited to those relating to the routine financial transactions of the county.

-- The County Clerk’s staff will not conduct searches.
-A complete list of local abstract companies will be provided upon request.
+- The County Clerk’s staff cannot conduct searches.
+A complete list of local abstract companies is available upon request.

-- The County Clerk’s staff cannot give legal advice on whether the documents you want recorded are correct, complete or legally sufficient for your purposes.
+- The County Clerk’s staff cannot provide you with legal advice on whether the documents you want recorded are correct, complete or legally sufficient for your purposes.
 You must contact an attorney for that information.

 - Documents recorded in the office of the County Clerk are Public Records, subject to inspection and disclosure.